rydb/ROS2_easy/README.md

 ## Description

-This is a collection of tools to remove ROS2's worflow hurdles for python3/colcon based projects
+This is a collection of tools to remove ROS 2's worflow hurdles for python3/colcon based projects

 ## Requirements

-- [ROS2](https://docs.ros.org/en/foxy/Installation.html)(only tested on foxy)
+- [ROS 2](https://docs.ros.org/en/foxy/Installation.html)(only tested on foxy)
 - Bash
 - RVIZ2
 - colcon